sproutcore-blog/blog.sproutcore.com/_posts/2019-05-14-es6-and-beyond.md

 to be rewritten in more modern versions of ES6.
 Next time I am going to write about a few possible solutions.

+### Comments
+The SproutCore blog has moved to github pages.
+Please use [the issue tracker](https://github.com/sproutcore-blog/sproutcore-blog/issues) to leave any comments!